Alexandra and Eastern Hills Cricket Association: Alexandra and Eastern Hills Cricket Association (1983 - present)

 The A&EHCA was established ahead of the 1983/1984 season when the Alexandra Cricket Association amalgamated with the Mount Barker and Eastern Hills Cricket Association.
 The decision to amalgamate the two neighbouring associations was initiated by Keith Ness who was subsequently elected as the first president of the newly established A&EHCA.
 The foundation clubs of the A&EHCA were Ashbourne, Bremer/Callington, Echunga, Finniss, Langhorne Creek, Macclesfield, Milang, Mount Barker, Nairne, Strathalbyn and Wistow.
-Finniss went into recess for twelve (12) seasons following the 1995/1996 season before returning in 2007/2008 but again folded after the 2022/23 season.
+Finniss went into recess for twelve (12) seasons following the 1995/1996 season before returning in 2007/2008 before entering recess again after the 2022/23 season.
 Milang went into a brief recess after the 2014/2015 season before returning in 2017/2018 but for just one season before folding.
 Lobethal and Woodside left the Torrens Valley Cricket Association to join the A&EHCA ahead of the 2011/2012 season, whilst Lenswood Ranges did the same ahead of the 2023/24 season.

 Since the A&EHCA was established, the Southern Argus Shield has been presented to the A Grade premier.
 As of the end of the 2023/2024 season, Nairne has won fifteen (15) premierships, Wistow (5), Strathalbyn (5), Hahndorf (4), Langhorne Creek (3), Mount Barker (3), Milang (3, all in the first five (5) years of the A&EHCA) and relative newcomers, Lobethal (3, the last 3 seasons) and Woodside (1).
 In 2024/2025 there were 39 senior teams in the association (8 in A Grade, 8 in A2 Grade, 6 in B Grade, 10 in C Grade and 7 in D Grade).